 The course aims to provide and relaxed and friendly environment in which to study both solo and ensemble repertoire from all periods, with the emphasis of the course on personal achievement and acquiring new skills, knowledge and techniques.
-Our experienced tutors aim to offer concise and constructive suggestions, with the aim of leaving you feeling more confident and inspired to take your playing to the next level.
+Our experienced and knowledgable tutors aim to offer concise and constructive suggestions, with the aim of leaving you feeling more confident and inspired to take your playing to the next level.

 Each day of the course is structured to include technique sessions and masterclass sessions in the mornings, with afternoon sessions often focusing on special topics and ensemble music.
 Topic-based sessions can be on student demand and in the past have included historical and contemporary techniques (including using laptops and electronics), ornamentation, repertoire of specific periods, baroque dance, rhetoric, and instrument maintenance.

 - Professional ‘on-tap’ accompaniment on piano and harpsichord